projectfr33d0m2025/whispertype/README.md

 - **Launch at Login** — Start WhisperType when you log in
 - **Microphone** — Select which microphone to use
 - **Audio Feedback** — Play sounds when recording starts/stops
+- **Input Language** — Specify the language you'll be speaking for improved accuracy (default: Auto-detect)

 ### Models Tab